Paolo Suárez

-Rodolfo Paolo Suárez Díaz (born 6 Jun 1980 in Montevideo) is a Uruguayan-Salvadoran professional football player who plays as a midfielder.
+Rodolfo Paolo Suárez Díaz (born 6 Jun 1980 in Montevideo) is a Uruguayan-Salvadoran former professional football player who played as a midfielder.

-He is the eldest brother of footballer Luis Suárez, who plays for Gremio and the Uruguay national team.
+He is the eldest brother of footballer Luis Suárez, who plays for Inter Miami and the Uruguay national team.

 Club career

 Suárez played his 200th game in the round 15 match of the Salvadoran League against Once Municipal, having made his debut in 2005 against San Salvador F.C.

 He has a strong relationship with his brother and is in regular contact with him.

 In January 2013, Suárez signed for Guatemalan side Comunicaciones, on a one-year-long loan deal, which triggered a clause on his contract with parent club A.D.
 Isidro Metapán, which extended his deal for one year.

 On 2016, Suárez moved to Primera Division newcomer C.D.
 Sonsonate.
 He played 1 seasons and left the club.
 He returned to Isidro Metapán in 2017.

 Suárez announced his retirement from football in May 2018, he played 368 games and 73 goals in the primera division of El Salvador, he won twelve domestic titles; 7 with Isidro Metapan and 5 with Comunicaciones.